Guatemalan judge arrested on Disney cruise ship on football bribery charges

 The European Club Association, which represents more than 200 clubs including big names such as Real Madrid, Barcelona and Bayern Munich, said members were "not prepared to be further ignored" after they were not involved in the FIFA Reform Committee.

-Also on Friday, one person was detained and the accounts of three members of Ecuador's football federation, including president Luis Chiriboga, were frozen by the country's state prosecutor on Friday as part of the U.S. investigations.
+Also on Friday, one person was detained and the accounts of three members of Ecuador's football federation, including president Luis Chiriboga, were frozen by the country's state prosecutor on Friday as part of the U.S. investigation.
+Chiriboga was among those charged on Thursday.

 Nike Inc was another company that said it was cooperating with authorities over a 1996 sports marketing contract with Brazil.
 Top Brazilian football officials were among those named in the indictment on Thursday with the bribery and kickback schemes.